 Mums have responded with great enthusiasm, quickly picking up skills and creating some great work.
 They have embraced the fact that clay is messy but washes off and that this kind of play keeps their little ones entertained for hours.

 Each time I meet up with staff and young people from St Basils my admiration for them grows.
 The mums are raising their babies with particular consideration and care and great energy; staff are incredibly supportive and understanding.

-Photos: Mum and baby meet clay at St Basils Trentham House in Acocks Green; teenagers take a break at the photography workshop with Creative Cohesion in Saltley.
+Photos: Mums and babies at St Basils, Acocks Green; children take a break at the photography workshop with Creative Cohesion in Saltley.